 Where This Comes From

 The Culture Patterns Project is the product of years of collaboration with and learning from brilliant humans showing organizations that if they want to change the world for the better, they may need to change themselves too.
-A good mix of rigor and care in how they do that wouldn’t hurt.

 Decades of management science and organizational research tell us that strong organizational cultures, engaged people, and effective work go hand-in-hand.
 But nearly all the tools based on that science were developed for companies making it harder to live in this world.
 We’re here to change that.